Here at Angel Publishing, we don’t tell you what to think. But we do pay attention to what the market thinks — and we tell you how to profit from it.

 SolarEdge (NASDAQ: SEDG) isn’t quite a panel manufacturer.
 It provides power optimization, DC-to-AC inversion and monitoring services for solar arrays.

-The firm increased revenue by an impressive 39.26%.
+The firm increased revenue by an impressive 43.10% in the last year.
 And more than half of that revenue came from within the United States.
 Between its non-panel core business and its domestic focus, SolarEdge is another firm that should make it through this solar panel trade war unscathed.

 Wind turbines are another universally-recognized symbol of renewable energy — and indeed, wind power is one of the fastest-growing sources.
 Wind power has an estimated compound annual growth rate (CAGR) of more than 13% per year, and the offshore wind power market is growing even faster.